Refeed day

 • May cause temporary bloating or stomach discomfort

 The mechanism of action of a refeed day is multifactorial and involves several key pathways.
-First, high carbohydrate intake leads to increased insulin production – an anabolic hormone that facilitates the transport of glucose to muscle and liver cells, where it is stored as glycogen.
-Replenishing glycogen stores is essential for maintaining high energy levels, optimizing training performance, and preventing muscle breakdown.
-Second, as mentioned earlier, carbohydrates are the most potent stimulator of leptin.
-Increased leptin has a cascading effect on other hormones, such as thyroid hormones (T3), which regulate metabolic rate.
-A drop in T3 levels is a common side effect of long-term caloric deficit, and a refeed day can help partially restore them.
-Third, the psychological aspect should not be underestimated – the opportunity to consume larger amounts of food, especially carbohydrates, can improve mood, reduce feelings of deprivation, and support long-term adherence to the diet.
+Firstly, high carbohydrate intake leads to increased insulin production – an anabolic hormone that facilitates the transport of glucose to muscle and liver cells, where it is stored as glycogen.
+Replenishing glycogen stores is necessary to maintain high energy levels, optimize training performance, and prevent muscle breakdown.
+Secondly, as mentioned earlier, carbohydrates are the most potent stimulator of leptin.
+The increase in leptin has a cascading effect on other hormones, such as thyroid hormones (T3), which regulate metabolic rate.
+A drop in T3 levels is a common side effect of long-term calorie deficit, and a refeed day can help partially restore them.
+Thirdly, the psychological aspect should not be underestimated – the opportunity to consume larger amounts of food, especially carbohydrates, can improve mood, reduce feelings of deprivation, and support long-term adherence to the diet.

 In summary, the main effects of a refeed day on the body include: